walshie4/Blamer/README.md

 any directory

 * To use this script simply run `python blamer.py`.
-A blame.txt file will be generated with the summary of symbolicate's blame of all found .plist files in your `/var/mobile/Library/Logs/CrashReporter` dir.
+A blame.txt file will be generated with the summary of symbolicate's blame of all found .ipa files in your `/var/mobile/Library/Logs/CrashReporter` dir.

 **OR**